cindyzhong/trt_data_lit_grp_python/README.md

 2. Click on "Create New App"

-3. Obtain the Consumer key, Consumer secret, Access token, and Access token secret.
+3. Obtain the Consumer key, Consumer secret

+4. Go to "Manage Your Access Token", "Generate Access Token", Obtain Access token, and Access token secret.
 Save them somewhere.
 DO NOT SHARE THIS INFORMATION WITH ANYBODY ELSE!

 Test Twitter Access